Menu Top

 Answer:

-We need to divide the polynomial $p(x) = 2x^2 + 3x + 1$ by the polynomial $g(x) = x + 2$ using polynomial long division.
+The quotient and remainder when the polynomial $p(x) = 2x^2 + 3x + 1$ is divided by the polynomial $g(x) = x + 2$.

-We perform the long division as follows:
+We set up the long division as follows:

-$$ \begin{array}{r} 2x - 1\phantom{)} \\ x+2{\overline{\smash{\big)}\,2x^2+3x+1\phantom{)}}} \\ \underline{-~\phantom{()}(2x^2+4x)\phantom{)}} \\ -x+1\phantom{)} \\ \underline{-~\phantom{()}(-x-2)} \\ 3\phantom{)} \end{array} $$
+$\begin{array}{r} 2x - 1\phantom{)} \\ x+2{\overline{\smash{\big)}\,2x^2+3x+1\phantom{)}}} \\ \underline{-~\phantom{()}(2x^2+4x)\phantom{)}} \\ -x+1\phantom{)} \\ \underline{-~\phantom{()}(-x-2)} \\ 3\phantom{)} \end{array} $

-Quotient, $q(x) = 2x - 1$
+The quotient is $q(x) = 2x - 1$.

 Example 7.
 Divide 3x3 + x2 + 2x + 5 by 1 + 2x + x2.